yenpin764/EGL301_Assignment1/README.md

 input(question)

 ```
-Centralised function to faciliate all questions and answers from other functions by using promise
+Centralised function to facilitate all questions and answers from other functions by using promise
 ```

 authenticate(key)

 ```
-Main function to check the given api key and validate it with the system's api key.
+The main function is to check the given API key and validate it with the system's API key.
-As the system's api key is hashed with SHA256 when validating, the user's key also have to be hashed before checking
+As the system's API key is hashed with SHA256 when validating, the user's key also has to be hashed before checking
 ```

 middleware()

 ```
-All functions will first be routed into this middleware function to check if the system have been authenticate, if the system have not be authenticate an error message will be shown.
-This prevents access to the functions even when the user have not been authenticated
+All functions will first be routed into this middleware function to check if the system has been authenticated, if the system has not been authenticated an error message will be shown.
+This prevents access to the functions even when the user has not been authenticated
 ```

 mainMenu()

 ```
-This menu will contains the options to proceed with the hospitals menu or the patient menus
+This menu will contain the options to proceed with the hospitals menu or the patient menus
 ```

 hospitalsMenu()